This year Alyssa and I came up with a big goal for our blog: reach $2,000/month of passive income from this blog.

 - I assumed I needed a ton of traffic before affiliate marketing would be worthwhile.

-- I didn’t think there was enough RV related products to succeed at affiliate marketing (because you should only promote products relevant to your readers).
+- I didn’t think there were enough RV related products to succeed at affiliate marketing (because you should only promote products relevant to your readers).

 - There are too many scam-like blog posts from affiliate marketers that rubbed me the wrong way.
 I didn’t want to be associated with someone like that.